johannal/SolarSystem/GitHubAndSourceControl/GitHubAndSourceControlDemoScript.md

 - **Go to Project nav**
 - In my projects I like to keep group structure and file structure the same
 - This used to take some work, but Xcode 9 makes it easy
-- When you're working in a project where these structures are the same Xcode will automatically keep them the same.
+- When you're working in a project where these structures are the same Xcode will automatically keep them the same
 - **Select a couple files**
 - Making a new group makes a new folder
 - **Context Menu->New Group from Selection**
 - And, the files that I grouped are moved into that folder
 - **Rename group**
-- When I name the group, it updates the folder name as well
+- When I rename the group, it updates the folder name as well
 - And, when I move files between groups, it will move them between folders as well
 - **Move some files from one group to another**
 - And, best of all, as Xcode is doing all this it is also making sure that these changes are being registered with source control.
 - **Source Control->Commit...**
-- When I commit, I can see that Xcode has noticed all the changes I've been making in the file system.
+- When I commit, I can see that Xcode knows about all the changes I've been making in the file system as well as in the project
 - **Type a comment and commit**

 ### Working with Branches and Tags